 If you’re experiencing bothersome side effects from these stimulant medications or they aren’t working, your doctor may prescribe a non-stimulant medication such as:

 The doctor may use these medications alone or combine them with other medications.
 Side effects of ADHD medications include:

 The doctor may either change the dosage of your medication, the type of medication or the release formula of the medication if the side effects are becoming a problem.
 The aim is to determine what will provide you with the most benefit with minimal side effects.

-Behavior therapy helps teach parents to learn strategies, such as positive reinforcement, to improve their child’s behaviors.
-Children will learn skills for communication, problem solving and self-advocacy.
+Behavior therapy helps teach parents strategies to improve their child’s behaviors, such as positive reinforcement.
+Children will learn skills in communication, problem solving and self-advocacy.
 For the most success, doctors may prescribe behavior therapy combined with medication, rather than by itself.